fixer-m/snowflake-db-net-client/README.md

 Execute SQL queries in Snowflake and get mapped response back.
 Read my [blog post](https://medium.com/@fixer_m/better-net-client-for-snowflake-db-ecb48c48c872) about it.

-Snowflake DB does have REST API, but it doesn't have API documentation, so I have reverse-engineered it.

 ### Main Features
 - Basic authentication
 - Execute SQL queries with parameters